trickyturtle/morkborkFVTT/README.md

 The most significant change between this and Joseph's version is that I have added a compendium for all the class features/abilities, and a tab for holding them on the character sheet, so it is a bit easier to see what your character can do (and to make it possible to have custom characters).
 Features can be dragged/dropped from the compendium to the character sheet just like weapons, armor, etc.

-BE AWARE, THIS IS A VERY EARLY VERSION AND THERE IS A DISTINCT POSSIBILITY THAT I WILL CHANGE THE TEMPLATE.
-So you know maybe don't build hundreds of npcs yet, though tbh they are so simple it probably won't matter.
+BE AWARE, THIS IS A VERY EARLY VERSION AND THERE ARE PROBABLY BUGS.
+So you know maybe don't build hundreds of npcs yet and bank some massive campaign on it, though tbh they are so simple it probably won't matter.

 Long term goals:
 1. Add the MBC Feats